Introduction to Taormina

 Local Wine

-Don’t miss trying local wines, particularly those from the slopes of Mount Etna, known for their unique flavor profiles.
+Don’t miss the opportunity to try local wines, particularly those from the slopes of Mount Etna, known for their unique flavors.
 Visit local wineries for tastings and tours.

 Accommodations in Taormina